 The ACGP Team

 Fiona Collins trained as an Engineer.
 She had experience being a Lay Pastor in a large church before working as a Chaplain for Wellbeing for nine years in two contexts of General Practice.
-The first was Medical Centre based within a three centre group then also under the Mental Health and Wellbeing Hub for Sandwell and West Birmingham.
-Then became involved in Management of a team of Chaplains and also provided Supervision for Chaplains.
-Fiona chairs the Association of Chaplains in General Practice.
+The first was a Medical Centre based within a three centre group then also under the Mental Health and Wellbeing Hub for Sandwell and West Birmingham.
+She then became involved in Management of a team of Chaplains and also provided Supervision for Chaplains.
+Fiona currently chairs the Association of Chaplains in General Practice but plans to retire from this role in October 2021.

 Ross Bryson has worked as a GP in a multicultural urban context for over 30 years.
 He has seen both the range of human need and the potential to meet that need through a compassionate and integrated primary healthcare team.
 He has been awarded a Fellowship of the Royal College of General Practice on account of his work in developing whole person healthcare.
 Understanding how the universal needs of the human spirit can be recognised and cared for in General Practice led Ross to establish an NHS GP Chaplaincy service in 1997.
 He has been involved in the research and development of this since then, which has included providing this service to the NHS within wellbeing hubs and defining professional standards for primary care chaplaincy.